 Proposals may be considered after this deadline, with special permission from the Pye Centre.

-Submitted proposals are reviewed by the Pye Centre’s management team and Community Farm Advisory Board.
+Submitted proposals are reviewed by the Pye Centre’s management team and the Pye Centre Advisory Committee.
 Approvals will be sent out by the end of February.

 Please save a copy of your proposal for your own records.